ncarandini/XFUserSecrets/README.md

 ## Description
 This project demonstrate the use of UserSecrets to embed configuration data into a Xamarin Forms App without exposing them to the GitHub project.

-This is obtained adding two MSBuild targets that copy the UserSecrets file to the project as an embeded resource prior to the build process, eventually deleting it at the end of build process.

 Because the UserSecrets json data is embedded into the app, we can read it easily.
 Moreover, because the UserSecrets file is outside the git root folder, it's never pushed to the GitHub repository.